Class 6 Exam > Class 6 Notes > Chapter Notes For Class 6 > Chapter Notes: Landforms and Life

 Mountain Environment

-• Mountain slopes are often covered with a special type of forest called montane forest.
-In these forests, you will find many tall, cone-shaped trees like pines, firs, spruce, and deodar
+• Mountain slopes are often covered with a special type of forest called montane forest, where conifer trees such as pines, firs, spruce, and deodar are common.

 • These trees have thin, pointed leaves that help them survive in the cooler mountain climate.
 As you go higher up the mountain, the trees start to disappear, and instead, you'll find grasses, mosses, and lichen growing.